Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 # Knowledge repository about the Kong Feng GB BOY COLOUR

 The GB Boy Colour is a Chinese Game Boy Color (GBC) clone from brand new parts made by the [Kong Feng Company](http://furrtek.free.fr/?a=aliname) (KF).
 The model follows the [GB Boy](http://furrtek.free.fr/?a=gbboy), a Game Boy clone.
 The GB Boy Colour is now apparently discontinued and replaced by a weird GBA form factor clone (that does not play GBA games).
 The (laughable) consequence is that the GB Boy Colour in the GBC form factor is now more expensive than a legit GBC in 2023.
 It's been retro faster than the retro.
-As usual with Chinese repro, there is no available documentation and the origin of the KF main processor is not documented (reverse engineering or just leak of the masks, who knows...).
+As usual with Chinese repro, there is no available story and the origin of the KF main processor is not documented (reverse engineering or just leak of the masks, who knows...).

 ## Packaging as received from Aliexpress (2019)
 ![](/Pictures/Box_content_1.jpg)